Giant Nudibranch

 Giant Nudibranch, Dendronotus irisUnderwater photographs taken in the coastal waters off Monterey, California, February 2022.
 Photographs and identification courtesy of Bob Hillis, Ivins, Utah.

-Phylogeny: The Giant Nudibranch, Dendronotus iris J. G. Cooper, 1863 is a member of the Dendronotidae Family of Nudibranchs.
-The genus Dendronotus is one of three genera in this family, and there are thirty-seven species in this genus.
-This species is also known as the Rainbow Nudibranch, the Giant- frond aeolis, the Barber Nudibranch, and the Giant Dendronotus and in Mexico as dedronotus de arco iris.
+Phylogeny: The Giant Nudibranch, Dendronotus iris (J. G. Cooper, 1863), is a member of the Dendronotidae Family of Nudibranchs.
+The genus Dendronotus is one of three genera in the Dendronotidae Family, and there are thirty-seven species in the Dendronotus genus.
+They are also known as the Barber Nudibranch, the Giant Dendronotus, the Giant-frond Aaeolis, and the Rainbow Nudibranch.
+In Mexico they are called Dedronotus de Arco Iris.
 The specific name iris comes from the mythological Greek goddess of the rainbow.

 Habitat and Distribution: Giant Nudibranchs are found on mud or sand bottoms from the lower intertidal zone to depths of 200 m (660 feet).
-In Mexican waters they are found along the entire west coast of the Baja Peninsula.
-They have a limited, and poorly documented, distribution in the Gulf of California.
+They are a temperate to subtropical Eastern Pacific species.
+In Mexican waters the Giant Nudibranch has a limited distribution.
+It is found only along the west coast of the entire Baja Peninsula.

 Diet: Giant Nudibranchs are predators, feeding on the Tube-dwelling Anemone Pachycerianthus fimbriatus.
 They graze over the tentacles of the anemone, leaving the anemone alive.
 This “tentacle haircut” is what gives them the common name Barber Nudibranch.
 On occasion, they are so committed to feeding on the tentacles that they are pulled down into the anemone’s tube, as the anemone retracts.
 The nudibranchs retain the toxin of the anemones, incorporating it for their own defense.
 Giant Nudibranchs are also known to eat hydroids, nemateran worms, and scyphistomae jellyfish.